MolecularAI/QSARtuna/README.md

 The search itself
 is done using [Optuna](https://optuna.org/).

-Devloped models employ
+Developed models employ
 the latest state-of-the-art
-uncertinaty estimation and
+uncertainty estimation and
 explainability python packages

 Further documentation in the GitHub pages [here](https://molecularai.github.io/Qptuna/).

 ### The three-step process

-QPTUNA is structured around three steps:
+QSARtuna is structured around three steps:

 1. *Hyperparameter Optimization:*
     Train many models with different parameters using Optuna.